a1black/ubu-setup/README.md

-# ubu-setup
+# Ubuntu Setup
-Bunch of bash script to install basic soft and my dotfiles on fresh Ubuntu.
+This project includes couple of simple bash scripts which save time and hustle of installing basic packages (and some dotfiles) on newly installed Ubuntu OS.

+Those packages include: *git, vim, tmux, xsel, htop, Vagrant, VirtualBox*****, etc.